 The inventory complexity compounds when you need to keep tracks of lots numbers.
 Finale makes it easy to keep track per-stock-unit information from the start (receiving or manufacturing) to finish (shipping the products).
 This information is permanently recorded in the system, allowing the company access the archives later.

-If you are in a business where mandates requires you to maintain accurate records for each unique lot ids purchase and sale (i.e. medical supplies, fireworks, chemical supplies, pharmaceuticals, etc.), then Finale Inventory is all you need for regulatory compliance documentation.
+If you are in a business where mandates require you to maintain accurate records for each unique lot ids purchase and sale (i.e. medical supplies, fireworks, chemical supplies, pharmaceuticals, etc.), then Finale Inventory is all you need for regulatory compliance documentation.
 Finale Inventory generates a comprehensive audit trail of stock changes and will accurately track each individual item sold, received or returned.

 Flexibility with lot ID Numbering

-Lot IDs are used a variety of ways, and Finale Inventory is designed to be very flexible and will accommodate a wide range of lot id numbering schemes.
+Lot IDs are used in a variety of ways, and Finale Inventory is designed to be very flexible and will accommodate a wide range of lot id numbering schemes.

-For example, when a product is received with a supplier's lot id number already on it, the lot id number can used in one of three ways: it can be assigned as the external lot id number, it can be used as the internal lot id number, or a completely new lot id number can be created.
+For example, when a product is received with a supplier's lot id number already on it, the lot id number can be used in one of three ways: it can be assigned as the external lot id number, it can be used as the internal lot id number, or a completely new lot id number can be created.

 If a supplier does not provide a lot number, then the user needs to assign one internally.
 The internal lot number can be assigned through auto-generation or by a user-assigned numbering system.
-Another common user-assigned practice is using expiry dates for lot ids so the first items can picked from your available stock first (FIFO).
+Another common user-assigned practice is using expiry dates for lot ids so the first items can be picked from your available stock first (FIFO).

 The choice is yours; Finale supports either scenario.

 Assigning lot IDs to the products is typically completed when the products are received into the warehouse.
 Finale makes it easy to assign lots id by offering several options for lots id information to be entered the system.

 - Manual Entry.
 When inbound products are received, simply enter the lot id and assign it to the product.